bodelha/mobileI/README.md

-# Rick and Morty App
+# Rick and Morty Apk

 This is a React Native project developed in Mobile Devices Programming I, a course in the Cross-Platform Software Development program at Fatec (Faculdade de Tecnologia).